behni/SalesforceTimeSheet/README.md

 * Stundennachweis Lesezugriff: For project members who needs to have read only access to the timesheet and hours without edit access.
 For example the project manager of the client.
 * Stundennachweis Schreibzugriff: For project members who needs to have edit access to the timesheets and hours with edit access to track the worked hours.
 For example the development team.

-When access was granted, the user can access the app through the app launcher and then the tab called "Timesheets".
+When access was granted, the user can access the app through the app launcher and then the tab called "Stundennachweise".
 Under timesheets create a new main project.
 In the project the users can track thier working hours with a short discription.